 The Crown of Sorrow is the final raid released as part of the Destiny 2 Annual Pass and was included with the Season of Opulence.
 This is an extremely challenging raid that sees players delving once more into the depths of the Leviathan.
-To help you claim the ultimate victory, we’ve put together a complete walkthrough of the Crown of Sorrow raid.
+To help you claim the ultimate victory, we’ve put together a complete Crown of Sorrow raid guide.

 Crown of Sorrow raid guide